roderickwoodman/boardgameinator/README.md

 ### (For Developers) What is it doing under the hood?

 Game data is pulled from [the BoardGameGeek API](https://boardgamegeek.com/wiki/page/BGG_XML_API2).
 All data is stored locally within the user's browser (aka: "local storage").

+API calls are minimized because when games are deleted, their data is kept so that subsequent calls for the same game ID are directed to cache.

 There are no user sessions or sensitive data for this application.
+All personalization is kept in local storage and retrieved on browser refresh.

 ### (For Developers) Running this app locally